Gessiux/neatchain/chain/log/README.md

 ## Features
 - A simple, easy-to-understand API
 - Promotes structured logging by encouraging use of key/value pairs
-- Child loggers which inherit and add their own private context
+- Side loggers which inherit and add their own private context
 - Lazy evaluation of expensive operations
 - Simple Handler interface allowing for construction of flexible, custom logging configurations with a tiny API.
 - Color terminal support